mattiashem/app-delivery/README.md

 # App Delivery (something)
-To build and deliver widely used software apps today, it is expected that the developer possesses a fundamental understanding of app development which will carry for the lifetime of its deployment.
-The developer will be able to carry out and clearly explain the app’s build, deployment and behaviour.
+To build and deliver widely used software apps today, it is expected that the app developer possesses a fundamental understanding of app development which will carry for the lifetime of its deployment.
+The app developer will be able to carry out and clearly explain the app’s build, deployment and behaviour.

 During the years we have learnt a lot how we best build and run apps.
 This include new tools to easily build and run our apps.
 But we also explore and implement different way to work, utilising tools and methodology such as GitOPS and Devops.